Pakketeretet2/rehuel/README.md

  - Stiff differential equations solved by Radau methods
  - Solving Ordinary Differential Equations I
  - Solving Ordinary Differential Equations II

+See also notes.tex for some original derivations and ideas.